Peppermint Tea When Breastfeeding – Benefits and Side Effects

 1. Contamination

 The Food and Drug Administration (FDA) does not regulate the manufacture of peppermint tea or any other herbal tea on the market.
 Pesticides and other dangerous substances may be present in the tea.
-To avoid contamination, it is usually best to get herbal tea from a recognized producer.
+It is usually best to get herbal tea from a recognised producer to avoid contamination.

 2. Acid Reflux

 It is a common ailment that affects many people.
-If you have gastroesophageal reflux disease or acid reflux, drinking peppermint tea might make your symptoms worse.
-The herb relaxes the valve that connects your stomach to your esophagus.
-It triggers the backflow of the stomach acid into your esophagus, and your condition gets worse.
+Drinking peppermint tea might worsen your symptoms if you have gastroesophageal reflux disease or acid reflux.
+The herb relaxes the valve that connects your stomach to your oesophagus.
+It triggers the backflow of stomach acid into your oesophagus, and your condition gets worse.

 3. Reduced Breast Milk

 Does peppermint tea dry up breast milk?
 The increased consumption of peppermint tea lowers breast milk production and supply.
-When you have an excess of breast milk or are weaning as a breastfeeding mother, your doctor may recommend that you drink a modest amount of peppermint tea.
+When you have an excess of breast milk or are weaning as a breastfeeding mother, your doctor may recommend that you drink a modest amount of peppermint tea (7).

 4. Drop in Blood Sugar Levels

-One of the most serious adverse effects of consuming too much peppermint tea is a sharp drop in blood sugar levels.
-So, if you have diabetes or have high blood pressure, it’s best to cut peppermint tea out of your diet.
+One of the most severe adverse effects of consuming too much peppermint tea is a sharp drop in blood sugar levels.
+So, if you have diabetes or high blood pressure, it’s best to cut peppermint tea from your diet.

 5. Causes Allergies

 It appears that some persons are allergic to methanol.
-Headaches, Tremors, mouth discomfort, and unsteady feet are all common allergy symptoms.
+Common allergy symptoms include headaches, Tremors, mouth discomfort, and unsteady feet.

 6. Interacts With Drugs

-Peppermint tea has been shown to interact with several prescription drugs, according to researchers.
-Peppermint tea should never be consumed on an empty stomach or if you suffer from blood pressure, diabetes, or cyclosporine medications.
+According to researchers, peppermint tea has been shown to interact with several prescription drugs.
+It should never be consumed on an empty stomach or if you suffer from blood pressure, diabetes, or cyclosporine medications.
 Peppermint tea/oil should be avoided if you have a menthol allergy or suffer from severe asthma.
-An overdose of peppermint tea causes diarrhea, sleepiness, muscular soreness, tremors, and an irregular heart rate, among other things.
+An overdose of peppermint tea causes diarrhoea, sleepiness, muscular soreness, tremors, and an irregular heart rate, among other things (3).

 Also Read: